danielljeon/danielljeon/README.md

 ## About

 - 🤖 Current Mechatronics Engineering student at Ontario Tech University.
+- ⚙️ Electronics Student Co-op at Multimatic.
-- ⌨️ Interested in embedded systems and software, with a focus on developing efficient firmware for real-time applications and hardware integration.
+- ⌨️ Interested in embedded systems and software, with a focus on developing firmware for real-time applications and hardware.

 ## Contact